 Bring your awareness to your breathing.
 Focus on the sensation of the air going in and out.
 Pay attention to your belly rising and falling.

 You will most almost certainly get lost in thought again.
+This is fine.

 you become aware that you are thinking, simply bring your attention back

 to observing the breath, without judgement.
 Be aware of the